Wusiwei0410/MMRA/README.md

 The MMRA.zip in Google Drive and Baidu Netdisk contains a metadata.json file, which includes all the sample information.
 We can input the relevant questions, options, and image pairs to LVMLs through it.

-The evaluation code will be released soon !!!!
 ---

 # Introduction